jamsidedown/pywsitest/.github/ISSUE_TEMPLATE/bug_report.md

 **Environment information:**
  - OS: [e.g. iOS]
  - Python version
-- pywsitest verison number
+ - sawpit verison number
  - Information about the websocket host (optional)

 **Additional context**
 Add any other context about the problem here.